 Make payments toward your student loans

-Did you take out a student loan or two to help pay for college?
-That debt can come in handy.
-Start making payments on these and watch your credit score grow while your student loan debt shrinks.
+Start making payments on your student loans and watch your credit score grow.
 Make sure you pay your loans on time.
 If you are late or default on your loans, it will have a negative impact on your credit score.

 Frequently Asked Questions About Renting with No Credit